anassmar/Local-Market-analysis/README.md

 # Local Market Analysis Project

 ## 📊 Project Overview
-This project analyzes store data to optimize sales and inventory management.
+Sales analysis is a mandatory process for modern markets, enabling businesses to make data-driven decisions.
+This project, developed as part of a university assignment, aims to use store data to analyze product performance and inventory status.

 ## Data Stucture